 Your skin, made wet by its sweat glands, serves as a heat exchanger.
 Evaporative cooling occurs because the fastest-moving (hotter) water molecules escape as vapor, leaving behind the slower-moving (cooler) molecules.
 The heat driving the vapor is called the heat of vaporization.
 This is why a hot beverage or bowl of soup goes cold; the escaping vapor robs the heat.
 Air flow across the skin increases this effect.
 That's why, when you're wet with sweat, fans or a breeze help to cool you off more quickly.

 The normal human body temperature is 98.6 degrees Fahrenheit, yet people survive when the ambient air temperature is higher.
 Air temperatures in deserts can reach higher than 120 degrees Fahrenheit, and sunlight adds to the heat absorbed by the body.
 In these conditions, loose, billowing clothing allowing air flow to help evaporate sweat is the norm.
-In heat-stressing conditions or in heavy exertion, the body might need as much as 10 liters of water per day to maintain hydration.
+In heat-stressing conditions or in heavy exertion, the body might need as much as 10 liters of water per day to maintain healthy hydration.

 The Importance of Hydration

 The water lost cooling the body through sweat (as well as during other body processes) must be replaced.
 That's why you often hear "drink plenty of fluids" as advice for anyone working or playing hard.
 But sweat also excretes electrolytes such as sodium, potassium, chloride and calcium.
 That's why sport beverages include these among their ingredients.